Land preparation for planting trees

 Getting your land preparation right at the start will help improve the conditions of your site to:

-• improve tree growth, establishment and survival
+• accelerate tree growth, and support establishment and survival

-• reduce vegetation (weed) competition
+• reduce competition from weeds

-When you should start your land preparation
+Before you start your land preparation

 Before you start preparing your land you need to work out: